Rhaphiolepis: planting, pruning, care

 Where to plant Rhaphiolepis?

-Offering average frost tolerance, down to -10/-12°C, Rhaphiolepis is best planted in regions south of the Loire, in southern, Mediterranean or oceanic climates where winters are relatively mild.
-It should be planted sheltered from winds and cold winter draughts that damage its evergreen foliage and flowering, for example near a south-facing wall.
-It will appreciate a well-sheltered position if you wish to try growing it in an area with harsh winters, although in cold regions we recommend planting it in pots and moving them under cover during severe frosts.
+With moderate frost tolerance, down to -10/-12°C, Rhaphiolepis is best planted in regions south of the Loire, in meridional, Mediterranean or oceanic climate where winters are relatively mild.
+Plant in a sheltered spot, protected from cold winter winds and draughts that damage its evergreen foliage and flowering, for example beside a south-facing wall.
+It will appreciate a well-sheltered position if you wish to try growing it in an area with harsh winters, although in cold regions we recommend planting in pots and moving them to shelter during severe frosts.

-Rhaphiolepis tolerates sea spray and pollution well, making it a good bush for seaside and urban gardens.
+Rhaphiolepis proves resistant to sea spray and to pollution, making it a good bush for seaside and urban gardens.
 This bush is also a boon for dry gardens.

 It prefers full sun to flower well but will tolerate partial shade, particularly in warm climates.

-Regarding soil, it shows a clear sensitivity to lime and will grow easily in neutral or slightly acidic soils that are light, rich in compost and above all well drained: once well rooted it will even tolerate occasionally dry soil in summer.
-It is truly only afraid of heavy, waterlogged soils in winter.
+As for soil, it shows a marked sensitivity to lime and will grow easily in neutral to slightly acidic, light soils rich in well-rotted compost and, above all, well drained: once well rooted, it will even tolerate occasionally dry soil in summer.
+It truly only fears heavy, waterlogged soils in winter.

-Wider than tall and of moderate size, Rhaphiolepis can be used as a small flowering hedge, as an edge to a bed of perennials or with other bushes, in a large rockery, or in a pot on a well-sheltered terrace or balcony to fully enjoy its fragrance.
+Wider than tall, of moderate size, Rhaphiolepis can be used in a small flowering hedge, as an edge to a perennial bed or with other bushes, in a large rockery, or in a pot on a sheltered terrace or balcony to fully enjoy its fragrance.

 When to plant Rhaphiolepis?

-Planting Rhaphiolepis is preferably done in spring from March to June, or in autumn in mild climates.
+Planting Rhaphiolepis is best done in spring, from March to June, or in autumn in mild climates.

 How to plant Rhaphiolepis?